 A promising opportunity comes from “big data” or neuroinformatics, enabling researchers to pool and analyze data from multiple sources.
 “There is so much information we can leverage now in a way that we’ve never been able to before, and it’s increasing by leaps and bounds, from traditional blood tests to wearable devices that can monitor health,” says Dr. Quilty.

-“Cancer shows us that huge improvements in both understanding and treatment can occur.
-It provides a roadmap of where treating depression and other psychiatric disorders could be in a few years,” says Dr. Sibille.
+“Cancer research and care show us that huge improvements in both understanding and treatment can occur.
+This provides a roadmap of where treating depression and other psychiatric disorders could be in a few years,” says Dr. Sibille.

 In the Summer 2018 Issue of CAMH Discovers Quarterly: